-- To ensure that the culture, practice, management and deployment of resources are designed to meet the needs of all pupils with DSEN To enable pupils with DSEN to maximise their achievements - To ensure that the needs of pupils with DSEN are identified, assessed, provided for and regularly reviewed - To ensure that all pupils with DSEN are offered full access to a broad, balanced and relevant curriculum including the Foundation Stage and the National Curriculum as appropriate - To work in partnership with parents to enable them to make an active contribution to the education of their child - To take the views and wishes of the child into account
+To ensure that the culture, practice, management and deployment of resources are designed to meet the needs of all pupils with identified SEN need.
+To enable pupils with SEN to maximise their achievements

+- To ensure that the needs of pupils with SEN are identified, assessed, provided for and regularly reviewed. - To ensure that all pupils with SEN are offered full access to a broad, balanced and relevant curriculum including the Foundation Stage and the National Curriculum as appropriate - To work in partnership with parents to enable them to make an active contribution to the education of their child - To take the views and wishes of the child into account.

-Care is taken to assess the needs of each child in nursery and professional support from outside agencies is provided for those children identified on the SEND Audit who have an Individual Plan .
+Care is taken to assess the needs of each child in nursery and professional support from outside agencies is provided for those children identified on the SEND audit who have an Individual Plan and children who staff are monitoring.
 Parents/carers will always be informed if an outside agency is assisting us to support their child.

-14. Equalities and Inclusion
+Equalities and Inclusion

-All pupils in this nursery are entitled to a broad, balanced and relevant curriculum regardless of ability, gender, race and social circumstances.
+All pupils in this nursery are entitled to a broad, balanced, and relevant curriculum regardless of ability, gender, race and social circumstances.
 Both Gifted, Talented and Able children and those with Special Educational Needs are considered, and the curriculum and teaching is adapted to suit all levels of ability.
 We follow the school full Equality and Diversity and Equal Opportunities policy.
+All early year's practitioners offer additional and differentiated support in a celebratory way to those children with a neuro-diverse pattern of development, an undiagnosed or diagnosed special educational needs, to enable them to reach their full potential.
+Children must not be defined by their needs, we are courageous and aspirational for all children, igniting curiosity and encouraging them to all that they can be.